AmazingAmpharos/OoT-Randomizer/README.md

 -If the required number of trials is 1-3, a hint will be added for each trial that must be done.
 If the required number of trials is 4 or 5, a hint will be added for each trial that can be skipped.
 -Hints will be added for every one of the "always" locations that is allowed to have a random possibly valuable item under the current settings.
 These hints will tell the player what item is at each of these locations.
-These locations are the rewards for 30, 40, and 50 Gold Skulltulla Tokens, the item obtained from
+These locations are the rewards for 30, 40, and 50 Gold Skulltula Tokens, the item obtained from
 Biggoron by showing the Claim Check, the item obtained from the Big Poe vendor, both the song and the item slots at the Ocarina of Time, and the item obtained from showing the Mask of Truth at the Deku Theater.
 -Some hints will be given for items at a randomly selected number of other locations that are generally somewhat inconvenient to check.
 The total number of these